 - visualise concepts for workshops or tutorials

 Perhaps you could make that image yourself.
 Great!
 But think about how many hours you would save NOT making that figure.
 Remember that your own hours do not come cheap and it would save a hassle.
 What if you could easily outsource?

 As a scientist and an illustrator (with 15 years of experience in both fields) I can quickly provide images.
 Any description, idea or sketch will be a starting point.

 Hi!
 My name is Maaike de Backer.
-I’m a scientist with a PhD in biochemistry and a strong affection for clean design.
+I’m a scientist with a PhD in chemistry and a strong affection for clean design.
 I’ve worked for the University of Cambridge, Cancer Research UK, the European synchrotron in Grenoble, Leiden University Medical Center and a biotech company.